heronwood/heronwood.github.io/governance/by-laws.md

 ### Section 1.
 Nomination.

 Nomination for election to the Board of Directors shall be made by a Nominating Committee or from the floor at the annual meeting.
 If desired by the Board of Directors, the Nominating Committee shall be appointed by the Board of Directors prior to each annual meeting of the members, to serve from the close of such annual meeting until the close of the next annual meeting and such appointment shall be announced at each annual meeting.
 The Nominating Committee shall consist of a Chairman, who shall be a member of the Board of Directors, and two (2) or more members of the Association.
 The Nominating Committee shall make as many nominations for election to the Board of Directors as it shall in its discretion determine, but not less than the number of vacancies that are to be filled.
-Such nominations may be made from among members priot to or during the annual meeting.
+Such nominations may be made from among members prior to or during the annual meeting.

 ### Section 2.
 Election.